 Alena’s practice focuses on domestic and foreign patent prosecution in the chemical, materials science, and mechanical arts.
-She counsels clients of all sizes in a wide range of industries including the automotive, chemical, industrial processes, medical devices, polymers, coatings, fuel cells, batteries, catalytic converters, horticultural applications, environmental remediation, packaging, alternative energy, additives,
+She counsels clients of all sizes in a wide range of industries including the automotive, chemical, industrial processes, medical devices, polymers, coatings, fuel cells, batteries, catalytic converters, horticultural applications, environmental remediation, packaging, alternative energy, and additives.

 Alena is admitted to practice in Michigan and before the United States District Court for the Eastern District of Michigan and the United States District Court for the Western District of Michigan.